skandar9/jabal-amman/README.md

     return $folder_name . '/' . $file_to_store;
 }
 ```

+The `upload_file` function is a utility function that handles file uploads within the application.
+It performs the following tasks:

-the upload_file() function takes a file, generates a unique filename, stores the file in the specified folder, and returns the relative path of the uploaded file,
+1. Takes a file as input and generates a unique filename for storage.
+2. Stores the file in the specified folder.
+3. Returns the relative path of the uploaded file.
-it placed into app helper class  provide common functions for various tasks,  These helper functions are globally accessible throughout the application without needing to import or instantiate any specific class.

-The function takes three parameters:
+It takes three parameters:

-1-$request_file: The file obtained from the request.
+1. `$request_file`: The file obtained from the request.
-2-$prefix: A prefix string used to create a unique filename.
+2. `$prefix`: A prefix string used to create a unique filename.
-3-$folder_name: The name of the folder where the file will be stored.
+3. `$folder_name`: The name of the folder where the file will be stored.

-the function returns the relative path of the uploaded file by concatenating the $folder_name and the unique filename.
-This path can be used to reference and retrieve the file later.
+The function returns the relative path of the uploaded file.
+This path is obtained by concatenating the `$folder_name` and the unique filename generated for the file.

 [🔝 Back to contents](#contents)

 ### **products-api**

-routes\api.php:
+`routes\api.php`

 These two routes define API endpoints related to product management.
 - The first route handles retrieving a collection of all products.